wangziqi2013/wangziqi2013.github.io/_posts/2023-01-16-flatstore.markdown

 The design insight we can gather from this study, therefore, is that (1) an efficient design should perform sequential writes only with a few threads, and (2) the design should avoid repeatedly flushing the same address as much as possible.

+We next present FlatStore design as follows.
+In FlatStore, both insertion of a new key and modification to an existing key are implemented as appending to a per-thread log segment.
+The log segment is allocated on the NVM as 4MB memory blocks aligned to the 4MB boundary, and each log segment has a tail pointer indicating the current tail of the log which is also the next log allocation point.